bastosgabriel/chess-theme-classifier/README.md

 # chess-theme-classifier
-Learn how to build a MLP Network :D
+Learning how to build a MLP Network :D